-As of August 2, 2018, the issued share capital of Orchard Therapeutics Limited was 11,793,356 ordinary shares and 75,182,984 convertible preferred shares.
-The nominal value of our ordinary shares and convertible preferred shares is £0.00001 per share and each issued ordinary share and preferred share is fully paid.
-The issued share capital consisted of 23,580,231 ordinary shares, 21,000,000 Series A convertible preferred shares, 21,198,154 Series B convertible preferred shares, 15,563,230 Series B-2 convertible preferred shares and 17,421,600 Series C convertible preferred shares.
-As of August 2, 2018, the issued share capital of Orchard Rx Limited was 1 ordinary share of £0.00001.
-Following the contemplated exchange of shares of Orchard Therapeutics Limited for shares of Orchard Rx Limited, the issued share capital of Orchard Rx Limited will be the same number of ordinary and convertible preferred shares in the same classes.
-As of the completion of the corporate reorganization and this offering, in each case, assuming an initial public offering price of \$ per ADS, the midpoint of the range set forth on the cover page of this prospectus, our issued share capital will be ordinary shares.
+As of September 30, 2018, and prior to the 1-for-0.8003 reverse split of our ordinary and convertible preferred shares to be effected prior to completion of this offering, the issued share capital of Orchard Therapeutics Limited was 11,986,245 ordinary shares and 75,182,984 convertible preferred shares.
+The nominal value of our ordinary shares and convertible preferred shares is £0.00001 per share and each issued ordinary share and convertible preferred share is fully paid.
+The issued share capital consisted of 11,986,245 ordinary shares, 21,000,000 Series A convertible preferred shares, 21,198,154 Series B convertible preferred shares, 15,563,230 Series B-2 convertible preferred shares and 17,421,600 Series C convertible preferred shares.
+As of September 30, 2018, the issued share capital of Orchard Rx Limited was 1 ordinary share of £0.00001.
+Following the exchange of shares of Orchard Therapeutics Limited for shares of Orchard Rx Limited, the issued share capital of Orchard Rx Limited is the same number of ordinary and convertible preferred shares in the same classes.
+As of the completion of the corporate reorganization and this offering, including the 1-for-0.8003 reverse split of our ordinary and convertible preferred shares, our issued share capital will be 84,047,200 ordinary shares.